Isaac Barr: Later years

 After his withdrawal from the Barr Colony expedition, Barr returned to Markham, Ontario where he had left Christina Helberg with his relatives.
 He married Christina in Lincoln, Nebraska in 1905, worked briefly as an insurance salesman, before moving to Ferndale, Washington where he attempted farming.
 In 1910 he became interested in a settlement scheme in Victoria, Australia.
 He sold his property and moved himself, Christina, and two young sons to Australia.
 The Closer Settlement was 210 kilometers from Melbourne, near Cohuna.
 Conditions in the new settlement were challenging, farming success was modest, but Isaac and Christina raised their young family, with descendants remaining in the area.
-Barr died January 18, 1937, in Cohuna, Victoria, Australia just weeks before his ninetieth birthday.
+Barr died January 18, 1937, in Cohuna, Victoria, Australia, at age 89.